Image: Due Angeli (Two Angels)

 SLB: When did you start painting horses?

 KW: Since childhood I’d draw them onto paper, onto furniture.
 I drew on any surface, every surface, like these horses were this highway to my soul.
 Now they come and go in my work.
-If I want to rid myself of a man, I draw a stallion – in Hindu mythology the stallion stands for a king.
+In Hindu mythology the stallion stands for a king.
 In my paintings the horse, mare or stallion might come as a lover.
 My shamanic teacher told me something I already knew but didn’t but dare speak aloud: that very evolved beings sometimes come to earth in animal form.
+I’ve been very fortunate to meet some, my dogs and cats too.
 When my beloved boy died I spent a lot of time looking at the sky and the stars.
 I had a sense that he’d gone back to the stars.
 I had to accept that.

 SLB: How do you feel about seeing horses in other paintings, given that they are part of your whole?
 For example, in Picasso’s Guernica?